rbohl/liferay-docs/develop/tutorials/articles/260-forms/01-form-field-types/01-creating-form-field-types.markdown

         {namespace DDMTime}

-2. Set the template that will be called to render the time field.
-The `variant="'time'"` identifies the time field and the `.render` names the template in charge to render it.
-The template comes just below this part and is defined through the block `{template .render}...{/template}`.
+2. Set the template that's called to render the time field.
+The `variant="'time'"` identifies the time field and `.render` names the template used to render it.
+The `.render` template is defined just below, in the `{template .render}...{/template}` block.

         /**
         * Defines the delegated template for the time field.